-When you are using your hands, tastebuds, and tweaks to recipes you cause all the creative juices in your brain to get going.
+When you use your hands, tastebuds, and tweaks to recipes, you cause all the creative juices in your brain to get going.

 From my experience, cooking from scratch feels a lot like art.

-The challenge of using raw ingredients to cook with is exciting.
+The challenge of using raw ingredients for cooking is exciting.

-Learning tricks like how to improvise in the middle of a recipe is creative and boots confidence.
+Learning tricks like how to improvise in the middle of a recipe is creative and boosts confidence.

 For example, out of buttermilk?
 No problem.
 Combining milk and vinegar will instantly give you buttermilk to use instead!